pyranha-labs/ezfs/README.md

 EZFS filesystems and file objects are designed to work nearly identical to native `open()` file handles.
 Basic read and write operations can be directly swapped out after creating a filesystem adapter, and calling `open()` against the filesystem instead of Python built-ins, or 3rd party compression libraries.
 Here are a few examples of how to use the more advanced features, such as compression and remote storage.
+Refer to the supported operations table in [Why EZFS?](#why-ezfs) for information on additional features.

 ### Write a file with compression
 ```python